oshaughnessy/maysl.soccer/_pages/index.md

 layout: home
 ---

-Welcome to the 2022-2023 fall season!
+Welcome to the 2022-2023 Fall season!

-We're taking sign-ups until August 15, but we're assigning teams now.
+We're looking forward to starting games on Saturday, Sept 17.

-Please see the following pages for more info:
+Questions about getting started?
+Take a look here for more info:
 * [For parents](/parents/)
 * [For coaches](/coaches/)